surrealzerg/foundry-combat-narration/README.md

 https://github.com/surrealzerg/foundry-combat-narration/releases/download/v1.1/module.json

 This module plays narration when damage is dealt.
-As of 12/14/2025 there are 670 dialogue lines in the library.
+As of 1/1/2026 there are 883 dialogue lines in the library.

-There are 34 dialogue lines per damage type:
+There are 34 dialogue lines per non-core damage type:
 	7 minor damage
 	4 moderate damage
 	4 severe damage